Focus points

 Tip 1: some good old brushin

-Tip 2: exercise
+Tip 2: keep moving

 Tip 3: extra protein